 Porta Venezia Apartment by Studio Wok

-Situated in Porta Venezia in Milan, Italy, this inspiring apartment has been redesigned in 2018 by Studio Wok.
+Porta Venezia Apartment situated in Porta Venezia in Milan, Italy, is an inspiring apartment redesigned in 2018 by Studio Wok.

 Photography by Federico Villa Studio